Ty-Sir/OpenMint/README.md

 Then install the proper "Sync and Watch Contract Events" found in the Details section on your server for the four events in `OpenMintMarketplace.sol` using the table names "ArtworkForSale", "ArtworkSold", "ArtworkPriceChanged", and "ArtworkRemoved".
 For help with adding plugins refer to [this video](https://www.youtube.com/watch?v=zn7_AYf_28E&t=819s) starting at 11:00 min.

-Once successfully added you can now simulate users interacting with OpenMint locally!
+Once successfully added you can now simulate users interacting with OpenMint locally.

+Make sure you are running on a local server, such as `python3 -m http.server` and viewing the site via `localhost:8080/client`

 ## License